emilpytka/RandomData/README.md

 RandomData
 ==========

-This small lib will allow you to generate some basic data such as first, last name numbers or boolean for your mockups.
+This small lib will allow you to generate some basic data such as first, last name, numbers or boolean for your mockup objects.